 It is believed that Copal unites the energising force of the sun with the grounding properties of the earth, drawing out and transmuting negative energy on every level.

 In line with most other incenses, Copal has a long history of traditional use as a space clearer, eradicating negative energy from places and objects.

 It’s clean, light and woody scent is said to bring a positive and loving energy that will fill the home with peaceful energies.

 Folklore and history

 Copal is referenced in the Mayan book the "Popol Vuh", which includes a long passage describing how the sun, moon, and stars arrived on earth bringing Copal with them.

 The 16th-century Spanish friar Bernardino de Sahagun reported that the Aztec people used Copal as makeup, adhesive for masks, and in dentistry where Copal was mixed with calcium phosphate to affix precious stones to teeth.
 Copal was also used as a chewing gum and a medicine for various ailments.

-Copal is still used by a number of indigenous peoples of Mexico and Central America as an incense and during sweat lodge ceremonies.
-It's magical qualities aid with the process of opening to the soul, to intuition and inspiration, it is thought to be food for the ancestors, a way of saying thank you.
+Copal is still used by the indigenous peoples of Mexico and Central America as an incense and during sweat lodge ceremonies.
+Its magical qualities aid with the process of opening to the soul and to intuition and inspiration.
+It is thought to be food for the ancestors and is offered as a way of saying thank you.